sivakumari982/predictive_pulse/README.md

 - Generates prediction summary PDF (Flask backend)
 - Visual chart for user-entered values

-## 📊 Project Screenshots
-(Add a screenshot of your Flask app interface and any charts if possible)

 ## 🚀 How to Run Locally
 ```bash